Why do we teach Physical Education?

 Assessment

 Over the last few years the children have worked with Blackburn Rovers Community Trust.
-This year our assessment will be not only based on the new Junor Jam PE assessment, which covers all aspects of the National Curriculum objectives, but will also be based on teacher and coach assessments.
+This year our assessment will be based on in school PE assessments, which covers all aspects of the National Curriculum objectives, but will also be based on teacher and coach assessments.
 These assessments will take place at the end of each term.

 Message from the Subject Leader